 - Waterproof Apparel – If hunting waterfowl is anything, it’s wet.
 It’s important to have waterproof apparel ready to go, which means checking the seams and patching any holes.
 Waders, a waterproof jacket and waterproof gloves will help make your hunt more comfortable.
 Assuming you’re wearing waders, the pants don’t matter.
 Choose something warm and dress in layers if you’re hunting in cold weather.
 Many hunters take extra clothes with them to guarantee a dry drive home after a successful hunt.

 - Guns & Ammo – Most 12-gauge shotguns are perfect for bird hunting.
 Choose a camouflage, pump action shotgun that matches your surroundings.
-A heavier gun will assist with recoil; in duck hunting you won’t have your gun on your shoulder until the birds come in to land, so a heavier gun is sometimes preferred.
+A heavier gun will assist with recoil; in duck hunting you won’t have your gun on your shoulder until the birds come in to land, so some hunters might prefer a heavier gun.
 For ammo, remember that you can’t use lead shot, so look for ammo that has non-toxic pellets such as Bismuth, Tungsten or Steel.
 Have plenty of ammo ready as you’ll hopefully be taking a lot of shots.
 Leave some extra boxes in the car, truck or boat, just in case.
 If you’re a woman or youth hunter, you may prefer a lighter gun but remember to balance that with ammo that is a lighter load.

 - Calls & Decoys – Having a well-practiced and accurate call, as well as a thought-out decoy spread, are two very important parts of waterfowl hunting.
 Starting with calls, you’ll want to select the waterfowl call that matches your hunt, but take extra (like a goose call on a duck hunt) just in case the opportunity presents itself.
 Electronic calls are easy, but sometimes prohibited in areas.
 Some basic calls you have to know and get right are the quack, feed call, mating call and comeback call.
 These range in tone and length, so get them right before going out.

 The decoy spread you choose is likewise crucial to getting the birds out of the air.
 Select a decoy spread that is native to the area.
 Don’t get excited while shopping and seeing all the colors and variations, as some decoys won’t work in your area.
 Vary the size, too.
 Larger sizes will be visible to birds flying in from further away.
-If you’re obsessed with waterfowl hunting, go for the more expensive hollow plastic or molded plastic decoys.
+You can boost your decoy quality as you increase your interest in waterfowl hunting, purchasing more expensive hollow plastic or molded plastic decoys.

 - Blinds – Whatever type of blind you choose, whether it is a layout blind, boat blind or chair blind, try to incorporate the local foliage into it so that you’re well camouflaged.
 Your waterfowl blind can be the most noticeable piece of your equipment to incoming birds so you’ll want it to match the native terrain as much as possible.